-ADGM Courts enhance access to justice with Pro Bono Mediation scheme
+ADGM Courts enhance access to justice with pro bono mediation scheme

 PHOTO

-Abu Dhabi, UAE: ADGM Courts announced today the launch of its Pro Bono Mediators Panel, marking a significant step in expanding access to justice and further strengthening its Court-Annexed Mediation Scheme, which was established in 2019, as a first for the region.
+ADGM Courts announced today the launch of its Pro Bono Mediators Panel, marking a significant step in expanding access to justice and further strengthening its Court-Annexed Mediation Scheme, which was established in 2019, as a first for the region

 The new Panel will comprise internationally accredited mediators who wish to contribute their expertise on a Pro Bono basis, while gaining valuable experience through court-annexed mediations.